 smartgeber Logo

-OLED TV drawbacks: Why You Might Think Twice
+OLED TV drawbacks: What You Need to Know

-OLED TVs offer stunning visuals, but they come with drawbacks like burn-in risk and high cost.
-Consider these factors before buying.
+OLED TVs offer stunning visuals, but they come with some drawbacks.
+Consider issues like burn-in, cost, and limited brightness before buying.

 Why not buy an OLED TV?